Basic Quantum Algorithms: Quantum Circuits

 \chapter{Quantum Circuits}

 The goal of this Chapter is to define the concepts of qubit, logic gate, and quantum circuit.
 Before that, we briefly review key facts of linear algebra~\cite{SA97,GS88} using Dirac notation from the beginning.
-Part of this material was published in the tutorial~\cite{PM19}.
-References for this Section are~\cite{RP11} and~\cite{YM08}.
-Additional references for linear algebra for quantum computing are Appendix~A of~\cite{Por18book} and Section~2.1 of~\cite{NC00}.
+References for this Section are~\cite{RP11,YM08,Buch24}.
+Additional references for quantum mechanics and linear algebra for quantum computing are Sections~2.1 and~2.2 of~\cite{NC00}.